WilledgeR/modular_tree/README.md

+# Mtree fork

+This is a fork of the modular_tree Blender add-on by Maxime Herpin.
+This fork was created to fix compatibility issues with recent versions of Blender (3.1 & 3.2) as activity in the original repo appears to have stalled out for a bit.

 # Mtree

 Mtree (previously Modular Tree) is a library for making 3d trees.
 It comes as an addon for blender but the c++ library can be used separately.